Freezing128/Console-Tetris/README.md

 # Main menu

 After the game starts up, console window pops up on the screen with simple Main menu.
 Menu contains three buttons:

-  "Nová hra" - new game
+  "Nová hra" - new game,

   "Výsledky" - scoreboard with high scores

   "Konec" - exit

 User is prompted to navigate throught the menu by UP and DOWN arrow keys and use ENTER key to confirm his/her choice.